mviereck/x11docker/README.md

   `x11docker --weston --exe neverball`

 ## Setup for option --xorg
-Option `--xorg` runs ootb from console.
-To run a second core Xorg server from within an already running X session, you have to edit or create file `/etc/X11/Xwrapper.config` and replace line:
+ - Option `--xorg` runs from console without additional setup.
+ - To run a second core Xorg server from within an already running X session, you have to edit or create file `/etc/X11/Xwrapper.config` and replace line:
 ```
 allowed_users=console
 ```